enpaul/tox-poetry-installer/README.md

 | `PoetryNotInstalledError`       | Indicates that the `poetry` module could not be imported under the current runtime environment, and `require_poetry = true` was specified.                                                                                      |
 | `RequiresUnsafeDepError`        | Indicates that the package-under-test depends on a package that Poetry has classified as unsafe and cannot be installed.                                                                                                        |

-> **Note:** One or more of these errors can be caused by the `pyproject.toml` being out of
+> ℹ️ **Note:** One or more of these errors can be caused by the `pyproject.toml` being out
-> sync with the Poetry lockfile.
-If this is the case, than a warning will be logged when Tox
+> of sync with the Poetry lockfile.
+If this is the case, than a warning will be logged when
-> is run.
+> Tox is run.

 ### Other Notes